Jane Kennedy (courtier): Loss of the ferry boat

 Jane and her servant Susannah Kirkcaldy were drowned on the 7 or 8 September 1589 crossing the river Forth between Burntisland, where the Melvilles held Rossend Castle, and Leith.
 The ferry boat was "midway under sail, and the tempest growing great carried the boat with such force upon a ship which was under sail as the boat sank presently."
 Jane had been summoned by James VI to await the arrival of Anne of Denmark, who was then expected to arrive at Leith.

 The ferry boat sank after colliding with another vessel during the storm, and the sailors of the other boat, William Downie, Robert Linkhop, and John Watson of Leith were put on trial for the deaths of sixty passengers in January 1590.
 The outcome of the trial is not recorded.

 The loss of the ferry boat in stormy weather with all but two of the passengers was subsequently blamed on witchcraft.
 In the following year people from North Berwick were made to confess to raising the storms and incriminate Francis Stewart, Earl of Bothwell.
 According to the account of the witch trials in the tract Newes from Scotland, Agnes Sampson confessed to causing the storm by sinking a dead cat into the sea near Leith.

-In later years the disaster came to be blamed on an error of the sailors, said to be drunk in calm weather by a writer in 1636, who added that £10,000 of goods and jewels were lost.
+In later years the disaster came to be blamed on an error of the sailors, said to be drunk in calm weather by a writer in 1636, who added that £10,000 worth of goods and jewels were lost.